ernie-bernie/Mood-of-the-Room/Alpha/Alpha_overview.md

   - Would using nearest neighbor data or weighted data be more efficient
   - Would the noise affect the end result?
 How could I overcome that
   - How do I normalize sensor data, since they are all in different units?
+  - Does the distance I use matter?
+    - ANSWER: Yes, because different distance metrics measure differently, meaning it will affect the final result

 # SPECIFIC RESEARCH:
   - to classify as an AI, it should learn from its past runs